The pointer changes shape depending on where it is on the screen. Most often it appears as a small black arrow with a white outline.

 If you have enabled ‘Use F1, F2, etc. keys as standard function keys’ under ‘Keyboard’ settings in ‘System Preferences’ then omit the ‘Fn’ key from the keyboard shortcuts shown in this article.

-- Open the ‘Apple Menu’ by clicking on the Apple icon in the top-left corner of the screen, or press ‘Fn’ + ‘Ctrl’ + ‘F2’ to highlight the Apple icon and press ‘Enter’.
+- Open the ‘Apple Menu’ by clicking on the Apple icon () in the Menu Bar, or press ‘Fn’ + ‘Ctrl’ + ‘F2’ to highlight the Apple icon then press ‘Enter’.

-- Select ‘System Preference’ from the Apple menu as shown in Fig 1 or press the down arrow key to highlight it and then press ‘Enter’.
+- Click to select ‘System Preferences…’ or press the down arrow key to highlight it and then press ‘Enter’.

-- In the ‘System Preferences’ window, choose ‘Accessibility’ or press ‘Tab’ repeatedly (you might need to press ‘Fn’ + ‘Ctrl’ + ‘F7’ first) to cycle through the icons until the ‘Accessibility’ icon is highlighted with a blue border as shown in Fig 2 and then press the ‘Spacebar’.
+- Click on the ‘Accessibility’ icon or press ‘Tab’ repeatedly (you might need to press ‘Fn’ + ‘Ctrl’ + ‘F7’ first) to cycle through the icons until the ‘Accessibility’ icon is highlighted with a blue border and then press the ‘Spacebar’ to select it.

-- In the left-hand column of the Accessibility preferences window, select ‘Display’ under the ‘Vision’ section or press ‘Tab’ to highlight one of the options and use the arrow keys to select the ‘Display’ item, see Fig 3.
+- In the left-hand column, click on the ‘Display’ item under the ‘Vision’ area or press ‘Tab’ to highlight one of the options and use the arrow keys to select the ‘Display’ item.

-- In the right-hand column, click on the ‘Cursor Size:’ slider to change the pointer size, or press ‘Tab’ until the slider is highlighted and use the left and right arrow keys to select your pointer size.
+- Click on the ‘Cursor Size’ slider to change the pointer size, or press ‘Tab’ until the slider is highlighted and use the left and right arrow keys to select your pointer size.

 - When you are happy with your pointer size click the ‘Close’ (red) button at the top of the ‘Accessibility’ window or press ‘Cmd’ + ‘W’ to close the window.